knobs-dev/indid-documentation/getting-started/indidAPIDetails.md

 The reply of this method is a JSON containing the initCode.

+> ** Note **
+Right now, using the initCode to create a smart contract wallet within a userOperation doesn't create an Indid account in the database.
+This feature will be available soon!

 ### Get the default values for createAccount

 A user can interact with this endpoint in order to retrieve the default values for account creation.